Richard Kim (karate): Teaching career

-In 1959, Kim began teaching martial arts in San Francisco, particularly at the Chinese YMCA.
+In 1959, Kim moved to the US permanently and began teaching martial arts in San Francisco, particularly at the Chinese YMCA.
 He traveled extensively throughout the United States, Canada, and Europe, teaching wherever he went.
 He founded branches of the Butoku Kai in the U.S., Canada, France and Germany.
 As well as teaching the physical aspects of the martial arts, Kim taught the philosophy, history, strategy, and spiritual aspects.
 According to the Original Martial Arts Encyclopedia, “Kim became the foremost karate historian residing in the U.S.”

 Kim wrote a monthly column for Karate Illustrated magazine, and wrote a number of books including: The Weaponless Warriors, The Classical Man, and an instructional series on weaponry (Kobudo).
 There has been some controversy surrounding The Weaponless Warriors, published in 1974, as the bulk of the work appears taken, without acknowledgement, directly from Eizo Shimabukuro's 1963 work Old Grandmaster Stories, which was translated into English for the first time in 2003.
 Kim was named Black Belt Magazines "Karate Sensei of the Year", in 1967, and was later inducted into the Black Belt Magazine Hall of Fame.
 Kim was the Director of the American Amateur Karate Federation, Vice-President for the International Traditional Karate Federation (ITKF), and coaching staff for the 1980 U.S. National Karate Team.
+In 2000, the Hawaii Karate Kodanshakai, a multi-style karate association of senior instructors, presented Kim with the rank of Judan (10th degree black belt).
 He continued to teach, lecture and lead martial arts activities until his death.

 Kim died on November 8, 2001.
 At his memorial service, Hidetaka Nishiyama of the ITKF presented Kim with the rank of Judan (10th degree black belt) posthumously.
-His teachings continue through a number of organizations: the Zen Bei Butoku Kai International, founded by two of Richard Kim’s senior students, Brian Ricci and Frank Gaviola; the Kokusai Butokukai, founded by some of Richard Kim’s senior students, including Jean Chalamon; and the Bu Toku Do, founded by Don Warrener, a senior student of Richard Kim.
+His teachings continue through a number of organizations founded by some of his senior students: the Zen Bei Butoku Kai International (Brian Ricci and Frank Gaviola), the Kokusai Butokukai (Jean Chalamon), the International Ryukyu Karate Research Society & Koryu Uchinadi (Patrick McCarthy), and the Bu Toku Do (Don Warrener).
+Dozens of dojos carry on the legacy of O’Sensei (Great Teacher) Kim, including in California, Michigan, Massachusetts, Canada, France, Germany and the Caribbean.